AliShiraziNejad/SurfaceML/README.md

 The "**simple**" API is a replica of Tensorflow Keras API

+The "**raw**" directory contains scripts that house everything needed to make a Neural Network

 Currently NOT supported:
 - GPU / hardware-acceleration
 - Preprocessing
-- Autograd / Autodiff / Algorithmic differentiation
+- Autograd / Autodiff
 - non-CNN/linear layers